The influence of state and local governments on elderly migration

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Robbins, Mark David, "The influence of state and local governments on elderly migration" (1998).
 Public Administration - Dissertations.
-Paper 41.
+41.